ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are cases when we want to set the same parameters in more than one node.
-These nodes could have different namespaces or names but still, have the same parameters.
+These nodes could have different namespaces or names but still have the same parameters.
-Defining separate YAML files and explicitly defining namespaces and node names is not efficient.
+Defining separate YAML files that explicitly define namespaces and node names is not efficient.
-To overcome that issue, wildcard characters can be used in YAML file configurations.
-They are used as substitutions for unknown characters in a text value.
+A solution is to use wildcard characters, which act as substitutions for unknown characters in a text value, to apply parameters to several different nodes.

 Now let's create a new ``turtlesim_world_3.launch.py`` file similar to ``turtlesim_world_2.launch.py`` to include one more ``turtlesim_node`` node.